 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Management Approach The Company provides and or renovates its sites to be a safe environment in each locality, following the prescribed standards of its consultants and the building and accessibility laws.
-The impact on the over-all surroundings of the employees generate a healthier and safer work environment. employee benefits mandated by law, competitive compensation and benefit What are the Risk/s Identified?
+The impact on the over-all surroundings of the employees generate a healthier and safer work environment. employee benefits mandated by law, competitive compensation and benefit package which are higher than the minimum.
+The Company also provides ample amount of computable leave credits health card What are the Risk/s Identified?
 Management Approach The Covid-19 measure implemented during the pandemic identified risks of travel and health safety of our front-liners in the business.
 The Company prioritizes and provides subsidy for the employee's well-being.
 Subsidies for essentials are provided as well as shelter accommodations during lockdown

 What are the Opportunity/ies Identified?
-Management Approach the risk exposures to the frontlines.
+Management Approach MM will explore more advanced tools to limit the risk exposures to the frontlines.
 MM provides and aims to continuously improve on providing adequate facilities and tools for its employees.